(These bylaws reflect the revisions voted at the meeting of the Board of Trustees on January 22, 2014.)

 Members of the Board of Fellows shall retain their status as Life Members of the Board of Fellows of Brandeis University unless special circumstances warrant removal.

 The Board of Trustees appoints the President of the University.
 The President, by virtue of office, is a voting member and attends all meetings of the Board of Trustees, except during an evaluation of his or her performance, following which the President shall have the opportunity of addressing any issues raised before the Board.
-The President also serves ex officio, in a voting capacity, on all committees of the Board of Trustees, except the Audit Committee and the Personnel, Compensation and Ethics Committee.
+The President also serves ex officio, in a voting capacity, on all committees of the Board of Trustees, except the Audit Committee and the Executive Committee on matters involving the President’s compensation.

 1. The President of the University is the Chief Executive Officer of the University, charged with the responsibility for all academic, administrative, financial, and other activities and with the execution of all policies established by the Board of Trustees.
 The President shall be a member of each faculty.